 - Children are involved in their own learning - Children are aware of next steps.
 They receive feedback on progress towards targets through discussions with teachers and diagnostic marking.
-Selfevaluation is also encouraged. - Daily phonics lesson, across Reception and Key Stage 1. - Lessons are differentiated to meet the needs of all learners. - Learning walls in classrooms support the learning of English and Maths. - ICT is used to support learning. - Some classes/identified pupils may be allocated support staff and have access to guided group work. - Classes have a visual timetable on display which details the daily planned activities.
+Selfevaluation is also encouraged. - There are daily Read, Write, Inc. phonics lesson, across Reception and Key Stage 1. - Lessons are adapted to meet the needs of all learners. - Learning walls in classrooms support the learning of English and Maths. - Some classes/identified pupils may be allocated support staff and have access to guided group work. - Classes have a visual timetable on display which details the daily planned activities.
 Some pupils have their own visual timetable. - The school's physical environment is accessible to all learners, including those with disabilities. - Reasonable adjustments are made to help pupils to learn.
-For example, some pupils may use special equipment such as pencils grips, sound amplification systems and sloped writing desks. - Children may be identified as benefitting from social skills groups.
+For example, some pupils may use special equipment such as pencils grips, sound amplification systems and sloped writing desks.
+This could also include wobble cushions, kick bands, wobble boards, sensory chews. - Children may be identified as benefitting from social skills groups.